AtomicSponge/wtengine/README.md

 #  What the Engine?

+__WIP__ Undergoing some work, changing the engine to a full header implementation.
+May have issues building.

 __WTEngine__ is a lightweight cross-platform game engine written in C++17 using an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) design.

 ### Requirements